ericbiewener/vscode-vandelay/README.md

 ### Cache Project Exports
 Caches all project exports in all languages that have a Vandelay configuration file (see [How to Use](#how-to-use)).
-Vandelay will automatically run this command the first time it initializes for a given project, and the plugin will watch for file changes (including branch switching, file deletion, etc) in order to update its cache of available imports.
+Vandelay will automatically run this command the first time it initializes for a given project, and the plugin will watch for file changes (including git branch switching, file deletion, etc) in order to update its cache of available imports.
 But you may need to manually run this command if files are changed while VS Code is not running.